Free Shipping Over $60

 • cruising

 Skateboarders know that they need a shoe that will last.
 That is why many companies have begun to invest in new ways to strengthen shoes where necessary.
 Skaters also need shoes that keep them comfortable while skating for hours on end.
-Sometimes the smallest features make the biggest impact on shoes, and can make or break your skateboarding experience.
+Sometimes the smallest features make the biggest impact on shoes and can make or break your skateboarding experience.

 Heel Protection